MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/set-up-safe-attachments-policies.md

 - You can create a new safe attachment rule and assign an existing, unassociated safe attachment policy to it.
 A safe attachment rule can't be associated with more than one safe attachment policy.

-- You can configure the following settings on new safe attachment policies in PowerShell that aren't available in the Microsoft 365 security center until after you create the policy:
+- You can configure the following settings on new safe attachment policies in PowerShell that aren't available in the Microsoft 365 Defender until after you create the policy:
   - Create the new policy as disabled (_Enabled_ `$false` on the **New-SafeAttachmentRule** cmdlet).
   - Set the priority of the policy during creation (_Priority_ _\<Number\>_) on the **New-SafeAttachmentRule** cmdlet).

-- A new safe attachment policy that you create in PowerShell isn't visible in the Microsoft 365 security center until you assign the policy to a safe attachment rule.
+- A new safe attachment policy that you create in PowerShell isn't visible in the Microsoft 365 Defender until you assign the policy to a safe attachment rule.

 #### Step 1: Use PowerShell to create a safe attachment policy